Lives of Omission: Plot

 Laughing (Michael Tse), who presumably died during the events of E.U., used his death as a cover to perform a long term undercover mission in Dongguan, China.
-After completing his mission, Laughing returns to Hong Kong where CIB's superintendent, Harry Kung (Damian Lau), recruits him into his department to become team leader and teacher to new police recruits.
+After completing his mission, Laughing returns to Hong Kong where CIB's senior superintendent, Harry Kung (Damian Lau), recruits him into his department to become team leader and teacher to new police recruits.
 On Laughing's very first day, he encounters a woman that greatly resembles his former lover, Karen (from Turning Point); she is Laughing's new commander and second lead in CIB, Senior Inspector Jodie Chau (both played by Fala Chen).
 Together, their assignment is to recruit and train rookies in the art of undercover and espionage.
 However, things do not go as smoothly as desired.

 Laughing exhibits an unprofessional attitude in CIB headquarters and does many things without informing his fellow agents; it often causes everyone to question his motives.
 While recruiting for new agents, he manages to reserve one agent for himself to choose.
 He ultimately chooses Lap Ching (Jin), a talented, but problematic rookie under his wing.
 With their team assembled, they begin training them in the art of undercover police investigation and the methods of the trade.

 For years, the CIB has been trying to crack down one of Hong Kong's largest triad organizations, Yee Fung.
 As both a means of training and to investigate against Yee Fung, Laughing and Jodie have their rookies investigate Lat Keung (Spicy Ginger, Ben Wong).
 To further dig deeper into Yee Fung's operations, Lap Ching was sent in as a low-level gang and pimp to feed CIB information about one of Yee Fung's major figureheads.
 In between this time, Laughing chooses to work with Michael So (Bosco Wong), a crippled low-level gangster in Yee Fung.
 Seeing his ambition, Laughing and Michael have a mutual manipulative relationship to help each other benefit in their respective situations.
 Ultimately, the operation is considered a success as they detain and charge many of Lat Keung's group in illegal prostitution and racketeering.
 In the process, Michael rises within the ranks of Yee Fung and gains notoriety.